wolfgang-stefani/CarND-LaneLines-P1/writeup_template.md

 ---

-The goal of this project is to make a pipeline that finds lane lines on the road
+The goal of this project is to make a pipeline that finds lane lines on the road.

 [//]: # (Image References)